Som-Energia/plataforma/mod/tidypics/README.txt

     - if possible and available on your server use the "ImageMagick executable".
 Generally, this library has a much smaller memory requirement compared to the GD library both for image resizing (i.e. creation of thumbnail preview images) and orientation correction of images.
 Additionally, the exif information saved in an image file will be preserved both during resizing and orientation correction processing,
     - next best choice after "ImageMagick executable" is the "imagick PHP extension".
 It also has a low memory consumption compared to the GD library but you might lose exif information during image processing,
     - the GD library should be available on any server (as Elgg core requires it anyway).
 The memory requirement of the GD library can be quite high both for creation of thumbnails and image orientation corrections.
 The memory requirement is depending not on the image file size in the first place but on image resolution, color depth per pixel and color channels per pixel (so even a small sized image file might require more memory than available on the server).
 If you use the GD library for Tidypics on your server, your users might not be able to upload larger images.
 Additionaly, exif information saved in the image files might get lost during image orientation correction.

+Changes for release 1.9.1beta10 (by iionly):
+- Same code base as 1.8.1beta10 with necessary modifications to work on Elgg 1.9.

 Changes for release 1.8.1beta10 (by iionly):